DivorcedLance/DivorcedLance/README.md

 ## 📚 Teaching

-I have taught a wide variety of courses to students from several universities in Peru, focusing on programming and mathematics courses.
+I have taught a wide variety of courses to students from several universities in Peru, focusing on programming and mathematics.

 ## 🚀 Skills